sanjaybasu/healthcare-ai-equity/_chapters/chapter_05_deep_learning_healthcare.md

 $$\mathcal{L}_{CE} = -\frac{1}{n} \sum_{i=1}^n [y_i \log(\hat{y}_i) + (1-y_i) \log(1-\hat{y}_i)]$$

-where $y_i$ is the true label and $\hat{y}_i$ is the predicted probability.
+where $$y_i$$ is the true label and $$\hat{y}_i$$ is the predicted probability.
 This loss treats all misclassifications equally regardless of the patient's demographic characteristics or the type of error (false positive versus false negative).

 To encourage fairness, we can augment the standard loss with fairness penalty terms.
 One approach is to add a demographic parity term that penalizes differences in predicted risk across protected groups:

 $$\mathcal{L}_{DP} = \mathcal{L}_{CE} + \lambda_{DP} \left| \frac{1}{n_0} \sum_{i: a_i=0} \hat{y}_i - \frac{1}{n_1} \sum_{i: a_i=1} \hat{y}_i \right|$$

-where $a_i$ indicates group membership, $n_0$ and $n_1$ are group sizes, and $\lambda_{DP} > 0$ is a hyperparameter controlling the fairness-accuracy tradeoff.
+where $$a_i$$ indicates group membership, $$n_0$$ and $$n_1$$ are group sizes, and $$\lambda_{DP} > 0$$ is a hyperparameter controlling the fairness-accuracy tradeoff.

 Alternatively, for settings where we have ground truth outcomes, we can enforce equalized odds by penalizing differences in true positive and false positive rates:

 $$\mathcal{L}_{EO} = \mathcal{L}_{CE} + \lambda_{TPR} |TPR_0 - TPR_1| + \lambda_{FPR} |FPR_0 - FPR_1|$$

-where $TPR_g$ and $FPR_g$ are the true positive and false positive rates for group $g$.
+where $$TPR_g$$ and $$FPR_g$$ are the true positive and false positive rates for group $g$.

 These fairness-augmented loss functions enable end-to-end training of models that explicitly balance predictive accuracy with fairness constraints.
-However, they require careful tuning of the penalty weights $\lambda$ and may face optimization challenges, particularly when fairness constraints conflict with accuracy on underrepresented groups with limited training data.
+However, they require careful tuning of the penalty weights $$\lambda$$ and may face optimization challenges, particularly when fairness constraints conflict with accuracy on underrepresented groups with limited training data.

 Another approach is to use group-specific loss weighting that upweights examples from underrepresented groups:

 $$\mathcal{L}_{weighted} = -\sum_{i=1}^n w_i [y_i \log(\hat{y}_i) + (1-y_i) \log(1-\hat{y}_i)]$$

-where $w_i$ is chosen inversely proportional to the frequency of patient $i$'s demographic group in the training data.
+where $$w_i$$ is chosen inversely proportional to the frequency of patient $i$'s demographic group in the training data.
 This prevents the model from ignoring minority groups to minimize overall loss.

 ### 5.2.4 Production Implementation: Fair Multilayer Perceptron